Better understanding of cellular metabolism with the help of AI

 On a practical level, however, determining those parameters is a complicated matter, due to the lack of experimental data.
 Typically, researchers require large amounts of experimental data and computational resources to determine these parameters.
 But what if you could circumvent the need for extensive data and still produce a model that corresponds to experimental observation and measurement?
 EPFL scientists propose just that with REKINDLE, a deep-learning based computational framework that reproduces the dynamic metabolic properties observed in cells.
 The results are published in Nature Machine Intelligence.

 “REKINDLE will allow the research community to reduce computational efforts in generating kinetic models by several orders of magnitude.
-It will also help in postulating new hypotheses by integrating biochemical data in these models, elucidating experimental observations, and steering new therapeutic discoveries and biotechnology designs,” clarifies Ljubisa Miskovic and co-PI of the study in EPFL’s Hatzimanikatis Lab (Laboratory of Computational Systems Biotechnology LCSB, Institute of Chemical Sciences and Engineering/School of Engineering and Institute of Bioengineering/School of Life Sciences).
+It will also help in postulating new hypotheses by integrating biochemical data in these models, elucidating experimental observations, and steering new therapeutic discoveries and biotechnology designs,” clarifies Ljubisa Miskovic of EPFL’s Laboratory of Computational Systems Biotechnology and co-PI of the study.

 “The overarching aim of metabolic modeling is to describe the cellular metabolic behavior to such a degree that understanding and predicting the eﬀects of variations in cellular states and environmental conditions can reliably be tested for a wide gamut of studies in health, biotechnology, and systems and synthetic biology,” explains Subham Choudhury, first author of the study.
 “We hope that REKINDLE facilitates the building of metabolic models for the broader community.”